CloudLearningSolution/targeted-training-repo/documentation/Module 2: AWS and Google Cloud Architecture Prerequisites - Hands-On Workshop.md

 By the end of this workshop, participants will be able to:

 - Compare and contrast AWS and Google Cloud global infrastructure architectures
-- Design topologies across both platforms
+- Explore topologies across both platforms
 - Map AWS services to Google Cloud service equivalents for AI/ML pipeline workloads
-- Implement basic IAM configurations for secure ML environments

 ---

 ## Prerequisites

-- Completion of Module 1: Cost Management Foundation
+- Completion of Module 1: Cost Optimization
 - AWS Management Console access with infrastructure permissions
 - Google Cloud Console access with project access rights